-This can mean wanting to explore the campus in detail with a virtual tour, talking to students about university social life and taking an interest in subject talks.
+This can mean wanting to explore the campus in detail on a guided tour, talking to students about university social life and taking an interest in presentations.

 Be prepared to take a step back and encourage them to do their own thing.
 They’ll be the one potentially studying and living here, after all.

 Help with questions that could slip through the gaps

 That said, you should feel free to ask questions and offer your insight.
 There will likely be things that you see as hugely important but the person you’re with hasn’t even considered.

 More practical queries about accommodation fees, career support and student wellbeing services are just as important as course information and the local price of a pint.